On this page:

 The Monteverdi Choir and the English Baroque Soloists, with Katharine Fuge, soprano; Robin Tyson, alto; Vernon Kirk, tenor; and Jonathan Brown, bass, conducted by John Eliot Gardiner

-In the late 17th century, Ämilie Juliane, Countess of Schwarzburg-Rudolstadt, wrote a 12-stanza hymn expressing somber confidence in God’s mercy in the face of death.
+This compelling tune is used very dramatically in a cantata Bach composed in 1726 for the 16th Sunday after Trinity.
+The text used in the cantata is from a hymn written in the late 17th century by Ämilie Juliane, Countess of Schwarzburg-Rudolstadt.
+Her 12-stanza text expresses somber confidence in God’s mercy in the face of death.
 Bach used the first stanza of this hymn in the opening chorus of Wer weiß, wie nahe mir mein Ende? (“Who knows how near my end is to me?”
 BWV 27).
 Bach punctuates the full choir’s presentation of the chorale melody with dramatic recitatives from three soloists.
 (The text is here.)

 The Amsterdam Baroque Orchestra & Choir, with Johannette Zomer, soprano; Annette Markert, alto; and James Gilchrist, tenor, conducted by Ton Koopman.